Determine The Empirical Formula Of A Compound

 3. Find the simplest whole-number ratio of moles: Divide the number of moles of each element by the smallest number of moles calculated in the previous step.
 This will give you a ratio of elements.
 If the resulting ratios are close to whole numbers, round them off.
 If not, proceed to the next step.

 4. Multiply to obtain whole numbers: If the ratios obtained in the previous step are not whole numbers, multiply all the ratios by a common factor to obtain whole-number subscripts.
-For example, if you have a ratio of 1:1.5, multiply both numbers by 2 to get a ratio of 2:3.
+Here's one way to look at it: if you have a ratio of 1:1.5, multiply both numbers by 2 to get a ratio of 2:3.
 Common fractions you might encounter include 0.33 (multiply by 3), 0.25 (multiply by 4), and 0.2 (multiply by 5).

 5. Write the empirical formula: Use the whole-number ratios obtained in the previous step as subscripts for the corresponding elements in the empirical formula.